Code of Conduct for Procurement

 - is the network of organizations involved in the transformation and creation of a product from sourcing the raw materials, and manufacturing, to the main business selling the finished goods to consumers.

-- means any person or other legal entity who has submitted a bid/offer/arrangement or who has been awarded a contract.
-This includes sub-contractors, owners, directors, officers, employees, agents, or any affiliated body corporate (as defined in the Canada Business Corporations Act), to the extent that any of these is responsible for the performance or execution of a task under a contract, standing offer or supply arrangement.
+- means any person or other legal entity who has submitted a bid/offer/arrangement or who has been awarded a contract, a standing offer or a supply arrangement.

 - Date modified: